TankerHQ/spec/trustchain_design.md

 ### Forward secrecy

-Forward secrecy is, despite being an interesting property, **not **implemented in the *Tanker SDK*.
-The reason is that the *Tanker SDK* is not targeted solely at encrypting ephemeral message exchanges, but also persistent data.
+Forward secrecy is, despite being an interesting property, **not **implemented in the *Tanker Core* SDK.
+The reason is that the *Tanker Core* SDK is not targeted solely at encrypting ephemeral message exchanges, but also persistent data.
 We want *users* to be able to decrypt anything at any time with any of their *devices*, which means that we cannot use a forward secure scheme.

-We consider implementing an optional forward secure scheme tailored for messaging in a future version of the *Tanker SDK*.
+We consider implementing an optional forward secure scheme tailored for messaging in a future version of the *Tanker Core* SDK.

 ## Separation of trust

-The *Tanker SDK* is based on the separation of trust.
+The *Tanker Core* SDK is based on the separation of trust.
 Any *user* needs to trust:

 - the *application* to store and distribute encrypted data
 - *Tanker* to distribute blocks